 Think about this: How many pieces of clothes are stacked at the back of your cupboard?
-How many of these do you see only during spring-cleaning?
-Well, the the answer to this lies in the classic 80:20 Pareto principle, which states that for many events roughly 80% of the effects come from 20% of the causes.
-This means that most of us end up wearing the SAME 20% of our clothes most of the times.
+How many of these do you see only during spring cleaning?
+Well, the answer to this lies in the classic 80:20 Pareto principle, which states that for many events roughly 80 per cent of the effects come from 20 per cent of the causes.
+This means that most of us end up wearing the SAME 20 per cent of our clothes most of the times.

 “The simplest way to make the wardrobe easier to access is to prioritise what we need the most, then categorise and arrange it accordingly,” advices Mumbai-based wardrobe consultant and founder of Atechi, Shrutika Gupta.
 She adds, “This de-clutters and makes our wardrobe lot more spacious.
 It’s important to keep your formals, casuals, gym wear, occasion wear, etc. separate, and keep them further organised so that one knows exactly where to look for what in the wardrobe.”

 So, for an efficient wardrobe, one must hang their clothes rather than stack up everything.
 This will help in not only keeping your clothes neat but also save you a lot of time in scanning through and deciding what to wear.
 Of course, this will cut down on repeating the same clothes.